studiointeract/react-mount/README.md

-# React Mount
+# React Mount Layout

-React Mount lets you mount React 0.15.x components to DOM and FlowRouter easily.
+React Mount Layout lets you mount React 0.15.x components to DOM and FlowRouter easily.

-> React Mount supports Server Side Rendering when used with [FlowRouter](https://github.com/kadirahq/flow-router).
+> React Mount Layout supports Server Side Rendering when used with [FlowRouter](https://github.com/kadirahq/flow-router).

 Normally, when you are rendering a React Component to the DOM, you need to do following things basically,